-Whilst laundry detergents are mostly heard of in the domestic household, they are just as important in the commercial context serving a range of industries such as hospitals, restaurants and hotels.
-Commercial washers operate on a much larger scale, washing heavier loads of up to 100 kg at faster speeds which consume more water and energy [ref].
-Selecting the right type and amount of detergent is, therefore, more critical in these industries hence why auto-dosing pumps that feed accurate amounts of detergent have become an industry standard.
+While laundry detergents are mostly discussed in domestic terms, they're just as important in the commercial context, serving a range of industries such as hospitals, restaurants, and hotels.
+Commercial washers operate on a much larger scale, washing heavier loads of up to 100kg at faster speeds, which consume more water and energy.
+Selecting the right type and amount of detergent is more critical in these industries, which is why auto-dosing pumps that feed accurate amounts of detergent have become an industry standard.

-- Within the global washing machine market valued at $23 B (2015), the commercial sector captures over 45% of the market revenue. [ref]
+The global washing machine market is valued at US$23B.
+Of this, the commercial sector captures over 45% of market revenue.

-In the commercial laundry market, machines mostly use liquid consumables (not powder) for their better cleaning ability and easier management [ref].
+In the commercial laundry market, machines mostly use liquid consumables (not powder) for their better cleaning ability and easier management.
 One piece of equipment that has become essential for detergent management is an auto-dosing system.
-The auto-doser guarantees that the exact amount of laundry liquid is dispensed every time, mitigating the wastage from staff errors and spillages whilst also saving time [ref].
+The auto-doser guarantees that the exact amount of laundry liquid is dispensed every time, mitigating the wastage from staff errors and spillages whilst also saving time.

-North America has the largest share of the commercial laundry market due to the high numbers of healthcare facilities in the US and Canada [ref].
-Additionally, in the liquid detergent market, North America has matured with the largest share and a high product consumption [ref].
-The Asia Pacific region is projected to see strong growth in both commercial laundry and liquid detergents from rapid urbanization, which has increased the number of hotels, restaurants and household income for washing machines [ref].
+North America has the largest share of the commercial laundry market due to the high numbers of healthcare facilities in the US and Canada.
+Additionally, in the liquid detergent market, North America has matured with the largest share and a high product consumption.
+The Asia Pacific region is projected to see strong growth in both commercial laundry and liquid detergents from rapid urbanization, which has increased the number of hotels, restaurants, and household income for washing machines.

-Key market players for the global commercial laundry market include Jon-Don LLC, LG Electronics, Appliance Laundry Systems LLC, Electrolux Group and ECOLAB [ref].
-Whereas for the liquid detergent market, this includes Procter & Gamble, Church & Dwight, Henkel Company KGaA, Unilever Plc, S. C. Johnson & Son, Inc Amway Corporation, Reckitt Benckiser Group plc, Colgate-Palmolive and The Clorox Company [ref].
+Key market players for the global commercial laundry market include Jon-Don LLC, LG Electronics, Appliance Laundry Systems LLC, Electrolux Group, and ECOLAB.
+In the liquid detergent market, this includes Procter & Gamble, Church & Dwight, Henkel Company KGaA, Unilever Plc, S. C. Johnson & Son, Inc Amway Corporation, Reckitt Benckiser Group plc, Colgate-Palmolive, and The Clorox Company.

-Checking stock manually can be complicated as commercial laundry companies use several variations of detergent which depends on the customer - whether a whitening, conditioning, disinfection or low-temperature service is needed [ref].
+Checking stock manually can be complicated as commercial laundry companies use several variations of detergent, which depends on the customer - whether a whitening, conditioning, disinfection, or low-temperature service is needed.
 More importantly, detergent bottles are usually opaque to preserve their chemical stability so inspection cannot be done easily by eye.
-Exact amounts of detergent will also vary per wash [ref] meaning, the rate of detergent consumption cannot be easily predicted.
+Exact amounts of detergent will also vary per wash, meaning the rate of detergent consumption cannot be easily predicted.

 Manual inspection wastes time

 Manual checking may therefore miss when machines run out of detergent which will cause delays in the bottle changeover, especially when spare stock has run out.
-A lack of detergent during a wash can also damage the current load incurring extra costs for the laundry service [ref].
+A lack of detergent during a wash can also damage the current load incurring extra costs for the laundry service.

 Having an automatic level measuring sensor will guarantee that stock levels can be maintained and always ordered in advance before the stock has run out.
 Optimizing detergent inventory in this way will also mean excess stock will not be unnecessarily ordered until needed.
 However, this opportunity has not yet been addressed with current liquid-level sensors.

 Non-contact liquid level sensors are an alternative type that do not rely on any mechanism touching the detergent.
-These include capacitive, ultrasonic and radar sensors.
-While capacitive sensors are usually placed on the side of the container, ultrasonic and radar sensors are usually placed on top and measure the distance towards the top of the liquid.
-Both radar and ultrasonic sensors are very accurate in reading levels but radar sensors are favored because of their ability to measure through foam and condensation [ref].
+These include capacitive, ultrasonic, and radar sensors.
+While capacitive sensors are usually placed on the side of the container, ultrasonic, and radar sensors are usually placed on top and measure the distance towards the top of the liquid.
+Both radar and ultrasonic sensors are very accurate in reading levels but radar sensors are favored because of their ability to measure through foam and condensation.

 Early insights into stock levels can guarantee operators have washing machines in operation without out-of-stock conditions or surplus stock.